-Identify, describe and document the expected risk mitigation strategies that may be employed as a result of the contingency analysis; and
+Identify and describe the expected risk mitigation strategies that may be employed as a result of the contingency analysis; and

 Identify the alternative resource plans that would best satisfy the performance measures in response to the contingency analysis.

 The electric utility’s evaluation shall integrate the results of the risk and uncertainty analysis and contingency analysis and shall demonstrate the relative strengths and weaknesses of the preferred resource plan under expected and stressed system conditions.